suyinwb/kickstarter-analysis/README.md

 ![Theatres: Outcomes Based on Launch Date](resources/Theater_Outcomes_vs_Launch.png)

-The above shows that campaign that launches in May, June and July  between the years 2009 to 2017 have the highest rate of successfully achieving their fundraising goals.
+The above shows that _*theatre campaign*_ that launches in May, June and July  between the years 2009 to 2017 have the highest rate of successfully achieving their fundraising goals.
 The month of May has the highest successful campaigns at 111 success out of a total of 166.
 While the months of June has 100 successful campaigns out of a total of 153 and July has 87 successful campaigns out of a total of 138.